FraTesta/experimental_ws/src/final_assignment/README.md

 ```
 roslaunch final_assignment noSleep.launch
 ```
-You can check the track phase and its obstacle avoidance algorithm by running:
+You can check the track phase and its obstacle avoidance algorithm by running this test version:
 ```
 roslaunch final_assignment testTrackObsAv.launch
 ```